 Region: The U.S. Census Bureau divides the United States into four geographic regions, which are groupings of multiple divisions.
-These regions and their population characteristics are used to ensure that survey responses are demographically representative of the United States as a whole.
+These

 Scripture engaged: Anyone who scores 100 or higher on the Scripture Engagement Scale.

 Scripture unengaged: Anyone who scores below 100 on the Scripture Engagement Scale.